NickMcConnell/AngbandPlus/lib/file/readme.txt

-crime.txt    Possible crimes that speaking uniques may have committed dead.txt     The tombstone picture (the death screen) death.txt    Possible 'last words' when the player dies elvish.txt   Syllables for the names of random artifacts error.txt    Possible random error messages (instead of "Type ? for help") mondeath.txt Possible 'last words' for speaking uniques monfear.txt  Possible lines for scared speaking uniques
+crime.txt    Possible crimes that speaking uniques may have committed dead.txt     The tombstone picture (the death screen) death.txt    Possible 'last words' when the player dies dwarvish.txt Syllables for the names of random artifacts and towns elvish.txt   Syllables for the names of random artifacts and towns error.txt    Possible random error messages (instead of "Type ? for help") mondeath.txt Possible 'last words' for speaking uniques monfear.txt  Possible lines for scared speaking uniques